hpaluch/PIC32MX470-Curiosity/README.md

 External/internal Debugger Jumper `J2`:
 - Pins 1-2 and 3-4 shorted (using single rectangular Jumper)

+Audio Codec setup:
+- All Jumpers on Audio card (J6,J7,J8,J9) should be on right position (where is small white circle) to use I2S1 signals (only these are connected on MX470 Curiosity board)
+- Codec card has to be properly inserted to X32 slots of Curiosity mainboard (there are 2 connectors that must properly match)

+Important information on Audio Codec Daughter card:
+- codec [WM8904][WM8904] and [WM8904 Datasheet][WM8904DS]

 Connecting board to USB:
 - use `USB mini-B (J3)`
 - it is located at Left BOTTOM of board (!)